Jassby Review

 BusyKid is another banking app that offers chores, allowance, and savings goals.
 The biggest difference is that BusyKid offers investing services and charity donations.

-The app has a monthly fee of $3.99 per month or $38.99 per year (which comes out to about $3.25 per month).[3]
+The app charges $4 per month (billed annually at $48).[3]
 The fee covers up to 5 children, so the price is not too bad if you have several kids.

 The fee could be worth it if you want to teach your kids about a wider range of financial topics.
 Although the app isn't free, it does offer more features than Jassby.
-You also get a physical debit card, which can be used at more stores than Jassby's virtual card.
+You also get a physical debit card, which can be used at more stores but you won't be able to set specific spending limits which you can do with Jassby.

 Jassby vs. Greenlight